-When the Worker changes the primary person, the existing EBT card is deactivated and a new card and PIN are issued.
+When the Worker changes the primary person, the existing EBT card is deactivated and a new card is issued.
+Once the card is received the cardholder must call the EBT hotline to create a PIN and activate the card.
 This includes a change from one type of primary cardholder to another.
-The EBT benefits can not be accessed until the new card and PIN are received.
+The EBT benefits can not be accessed until the new card is received and activated.
 This occurs even if the primary person is changed back to the original primary person on the same day.
 Any changes in spelling, middle initial or last name do not deactivate the existing EBT card.
 If the payee requests a new card to reflect the name change, it is requested on AIRQ the same date the RAPIDS change is entered or by contacting the EBT Helpline.